P\'olya Urn Schemes with Infinitely Many Colors: Main Results

 where $a \in \mathbb{R}$ and $h>0$ is maximum value such that \eqref{Equ:Span} holds. $h$ is called the span for $X_1$ (see Section 3.5 of \cite{Durr10}).
 We define

 \begin{theorem} Assume that $\mathbb{P}\left[X_{1}=0\right]>0$.
 Then, as $n \to \infty$

 \end{theorem}

 The above local limit theorem does not cover all cases.
-A slightly more general version can be derived by using the proof of this theorem and is given in Section \ref{Sec:Proofs}.
-The next theorem is for the special case when the urn is associated with simple symmetric random walk which is not covered by Theorem \ref{llt1} or its generalization given in Section \ref{Sec:Proofs}. \begin{theorem} Assume that $\Pbold\left(X_1 = 1 \right) = \Pbold\left(X_1 = -1\right) = \frac{1}{2}$.
+The next theorem is for the special case when the urn is associated with the simple symmetric random walk which is not covered by Theorem \ref{llt1} or its generalization given in Section \ref{Sec:Proofs}. \begin{theorem} Assume that $\Pbold\left(X_1 = 1 \right) = \Pbold\left(X_1 = -1\right) = \frac{1}{2}$.
 Then, as $n \to \infty$